winningproduct/learn-portal/content/4-plan/11-digital-marketing-blueprint.md

 ## Why
 Exponential digital growth across the world means that a strong focus on digital marketing is required right from the start.
 Why?
 Because digital marketing transcends physical borders.
-More and more of your consumers are online and a good digital marketing strategy will allow you to reach a global marketplace from anywhere in the world, for less money than traditional marketing.
+A good digital marketing strategy will allow you to reach a global marketplace from anywhere in the world, for less money than traditional marketing.
 More importantly, you can get to know your audience personally and track responses to your marketing efforts - immediately.
 You can then realign your marketing according to responses to ensure a fully optimised digital marketing strategy.

 ## How

 - Build your customer personas

   - You can’t start on a marketing strategy if you don’t know who you’re marketing to!
-Try and be as detailed as possible here, define quantitative demographics (age, gender, location, income, job title, etc.) and qualitative information (tastes, needs, preferences), and create a detailed profile for each of your personas.
+Define quantitative demographics (age, gender, location, income, job title, etc.) and qualitative information (tastes, needs, preferences), and create a detailed profile for each of your personas.
 Here’s a tool that could [help](https://blog.hubspot.com/marketing/create-buyer-persona-makemypersona)

 - Identify your goals and tools